MahmoudLotfy10/Signed_ALU/README.md

 according to the highest Most significant 2-bit of the ALU_FUNC control bus ALU_FUNC [3:2].

-Specifications: -
+Specifications:-
 ● All Outputs are registered.
-● All registers are cleared using Asynchronous active low reset ● Arith_flag is activated "High" only when ALU performs one of the arithmetic operations (Signed Addition, Signed Subtraction, Signed Multiplication, Signed Division), otherwise "LOW" ● Logic_flag is activated "High" only when ALU performs one of the Boolean operations (AND, OR, NAND, NOR), otherwise "LOW"
+● All registers are cleared using Asynchronous active low reset.
+● Arith_flag is activated "High" only when ALU performs one of the arithmetic operations (Signed Addition, Signed Subtraction, Signed Multiplication, Signed Division), otherwise "LOW".
+● Logic_flag is activated "High" only when ALU performs one of the Boolean operations (AND, OR, NAND, NOR), otherwise "LOW".
-● CMP_flag is activated "High" only when ALU performs one of the Comparison operations (Equal, Greater than, less than) or NOP, otherwise "LOW"
+● CMP_flag is activated "High" only when ALU performs one of the Comparison operations (Equal, Greater than, less than) or NOP, otherwise "LOW".
-● Shift_flag is activated "High" only when ALU performs one of the shifting operations (shift right, shift left), otherwise "LOW"
+● Shift_flag is activated "High" only when ALU performs one of the shifting operations (shift right, shift left), otherwise "LOW".